 From 9th March 2023 on, a new exhibition in the Science Pavilion UZH presents her research.

 An important pioneer in mathematics was Dr. Emmy Noether.
 She revolutionized mathematics with her fundamental work on abstract algebra.
-She changed our understanding of the Universe, since the Noether's theorem explains the relationship between symmetry and the conservation laws.
+She changed our understanding of the Universe, since her Noether's theorem explains the relationship between symmetry and the conservation laws.

 Prof. Alexandria (Ali) Deliz Liang is assistant professor of "Digital Bioinorganic Chemistry" at the Department of Chemistry.
 She is an expert in "metalloenzyme engineering" with a focus on biocatalysis and antibacterial proteins.
 Using machine learning and modifying selected building blocks, she alters the function of enzymes enabling new applications.